astrofrog/Astropy4MPIK/types.rst

 array made from ``a[0]`` and ``a[1]``).
 Slicing an array return a **reference**, not a copy, of the data.

+.. note:: How Python lists are different from Numpy arrays:

+    * Python lists can contain anything, including other lists, objects, or complex data structures.
+    * When you slice a Python list it returns a copy.
+    * Vector math does not work on lists.
+For example, multiplying a list by an int ``n`` gives ``n`` copies of the list, adding another list concatentates, and multiplying by a float gives an error.

 A note on Python objects
 ------------------------

 Most things in Python are objects.
 But what is an object?

-Every constant, variable, or function in Python is actually a object with a type and associated attributes and methods.
-An *attribute* a property of the object that you get or set by giving the <object_name> + dot +
+Every variable or function in Python is actually a object with a type and associated attributes and methods.
+An *attribute* is a property of the object that you get or set by giving the <object_name> + dot +
 <attribute_name>, for example ``img.shape``.
 A *method* is a function that the
 object provides, for example ``img.argmax(axis=0)`` or ``img.min()``.